 On a mortgage, what’s the difference between my principal and interest payment and my total monthly payment?

-The principal and interest payment on a mortgage is the main component of your monthly mortgage payment.
+The principal and interest payment on a mortgage is probably the main component of your monthly mortgage payment.
 The principal is the amount you borrowed and have to pay back, and interest is what the lender charges for lending you the money.

 If you live in a condo, co-op, or a neighborhood with a homeowners’ association, you will likely have additional fees that are usually paid separately.